+Secretary: The Secretary shall keep a list of all members of the Association, conduct such part of the correspondence of the Association as usually conducted by the secretary of similar organizations, record the minutes of each meeting of the Association, and securely maintain a file of the proceedings of the Association and of the executive board and conduct correspondence pertaining to the affairs of the Association.
+The Secretary shall perform duties incident to the office, maintain all records of the Association as designated by the executive board and such other duties as the executive board may authorize.

-Secretary-Treasurer: The Secretary-Treasurer shall keep a list of all members of the Association, collect all monies due the Association, giving receipts therefore, and record the amount of each payment.
-The Secretary-Treasurer shall send invoices to all members of the Association who are in arrears for dues and conduct such part of the correspondence as is usually conducted by such officer of similar organization.
-The Secretary-Treasurer shall record the minutes of each meeting and keep them securely filed.
-The Secretary-Treasurer shall be bonded as directed by the Executive Board, shall have care of the funds of the Association and all funds shall be dispersed with the approval of the President.
-The Secretary-Treasurer shall furnish to the Association, at each annual meeting and at such times as called on by the Executive Board, a financial statement of all receipts and the disbursements since the last annual meeting, and this statement together with all books, vouchers, and all necessary documents, shall be available for audit.
+Treasurer: Collect all monies due to the Association, giving receipt therefore; and report the amount of each payment with the name and address of the person making such payment.
+Be custodian of the funds of the Association and make all disbursements taking receipt therefore.
+Make a report of the financial condition of the Association at the annual meeting.
+Furnish to the Association at each annual meeting and at such times as called on by the executive board, a financial statement of all receipts and disbursements since the last annual meeting; and this statement, together with all books, vouchers, and all necessary documents shall be available for audit.
+Provide detailed financial records of the Association to the auditing committee by March 31 of each year for the performance of an annual audit by the auditing committee.
+The Treasurer shall be an authorized signatory for the Association and perform duties incident to the office and such other duties as the executive board may authorize.

-Affiliate Director: The representative to the Association of Food and Drug Officials (AFDO) Board of Directors shall receive instructions from this Association’s Executive Board for carrying its vote on management matters to AFDO and represent the Association at all official meetings of AFDO and of its Board of Directors and be the only official voice of this Association at AFDO.
-The representative to AFDO shall officially present to AFDO resolutions passed by this Association
+Affiliate Director to the Association of Food and Drug Officials (AFDO) Board: The representative to the Association of Food and Drug Officials (AFDO) Board of Directors shall receive instructions from this Association’s Executive Board for carrying its vote on management matters to AFDO and represent the Association at all official meetings of AFDO and of its Board of Directors and be the only official voice of this Association at AFDO.
+The representative to AFDO shall officially present to AFDO resolutions passed by this Association.

 Senior Executive Board member: The Senior Executive Board member shall act as the committee whip of the Association and be responsible to oversee the activities of the Association committees.
-The Senior Executive Board member shall assist the Vice President with the annual meeting program.
+The Senior Executive Board member shall co-chair the Program committee and assist the Vice President with the annual meeting program.
+The Senior Board Member shall automatically fill the unexpired term of the office of Vice President, if the latter office shall become vacant.
+The Junior Vice-President upon completion of their term of office, whether filling a Vice President term vacancy or not, shall assume the position of Vice President.

 Junior Executive Board member: The Junior Executive Board member’s duties shall include assisting in planning and organizing the annual meeting, assisting in carrying out other delegated activities of the Association, and fulfilling the duties delegated by the President.
+The Junior Board member shall chair the Membership committee and promote membership in the Association.
+Vacancy of this position shall require special election as prescribed in Section 9 of this article.